-A. (Amended) The Chief Judge shall be a Circuit Judge elected by a majority of the Circuit Judges within the Nineteenth Judicial Circuit for a term of one year commencing on the 1st day of May of each year.
+A. (Second Amendment) The chief Judge shall be a Circuit Judge elected by a majority of the Circuit Judges within the Nineteenth Judicial Circuit for a term of one year commencing on the 1st Monday of January of each year.
 The election shall occur on or before the 31st day of December in the year proceeding the year that the Chief is to begin his/her term.
 The Chief Judge shall serve at the pleasure of the Circuit Judges.

 ||Amended by the Circuit Judges|